buerokratt/POC-DMR.Cross-functional-requirements/docs/spikes/github-actions-spike.md

 ## Investigate multi-stage deployment pipelines using Actions

-Multistage deployment is possible in Github by using named jobs such as `dev`, `staging`, `production` etc.
+Multi-stage deployment is possible in GitHub by using named jobs such as `dev`, `staging`, `production` etc.

 To enable peer reviewing of jobs/stages we can use environments, to set this up requires creating the environment:
 ![Settings](../images/github_environments.png)